GENERAL INFORMATION: 503-823-4000

 If payment of a City bill sent by the Office of Management and Finance is not received within 30 days after the date of billing, it shall be delinquent.
 It shall be the duty of the Office of Management and Finance to pursue collection of these delinquent accounts using appropriate collection methods.
-When collection efforts do not result in payment, invoices will be forwarded to the City Attorney for collection, or in appropriate cases to the City Auditor’s Office to submit to the Council an ordinance assessing the unpaid bill upon property chargeable therewith.
+When collection efforts do not result in payment, invoices will be forwarded to the City Attorney for collection, or in appropriate cases to the Revenue Division to submit to the Council an ordinance assessing the unpaid bill upon property chargeable therewith.
 The Director of the Bureau of Administrative Services may select delinquent accounts to refer to a collection agency if the director deems such referral appropriate.

 Interest of 1 percent per month shall be charged on all bills which remain unpaid for 30 days or more after the invoice billing date.
 Interest shall be computed from the invoice date and compounded monthly.

 The Director of the Bureau of Administrative Services may add a rebill charge to delinquent accounts.
-The rebill charge shall be he greater of $5.00 or 25 percent of the amount which is delinquent, up to a maximum charge of $25.00.
+The rebill charge shall be the greater of $5.00 or 25 percent of the amount which is delinquent, up to a maximum charge of $25.00.
 The rebill charge may be reassessed every 60 days, until the account is paid, assessed, canceled or waived.

 The Director of the Bureau of Administrative Services may offer an early payment incentive discount of up to 2 percent on any or all invoices paid within 10 days of the billing date.